Hot Springs Story

-Hot Springs Story is a hot spring business simulation video game developed and published by Kairosoft for the Android, iOS, and the Nintendo Switch.
-It was released for iOS on February 28, 2011, for Android in 2011, and for Nintendo Switch on October 11, 2018.
+Hot Springs Story is a hot spring resort business simulation video game developed and published by Kairosoft for the Android, iOS, and the Nintendo Switch.
+It was released for iOS on February 28, 2011, for Android on April 18, 2011, and for Nintendo Switch on October 11, 2018.
 The game focuses on a hot spring resort which the player is tasked with managing and making a profit from.
 It received mostly positive reviews from critics.
 A sequel, Hot Springs Story 2, was released in 2020.

 Gameplay

 Hot Springs Story focuses on a hot spring resort business, where it is the player's job to expand the resort and to juggle the needs of customers.
 In order to attract more wealthy clientele, the player must impress guidebook writers who will increase the rating of the establishment.
 The player must juggle advertising, construction, and using booster items on specific rooms to increase their desirability for customers, all while managing the staff and a number of different issues.